pvlbzn/Today/Apr25/golang_foundation.md

 Most common arrays purpose in Go is to hold storage for a slice.

+**UPD (April 27)**:

+- Arrays are values.
+Assign one array to another copies all the elements.
+- If you pass an array to a function, it will receive a cope of the array, not a pointer to it.
+- The size of an array is part of its type.

+[10]int in dictinct from [20]int.

 ####slices
 >A slice is a data structure describing a contiguous section of an array stored separately from the slice variable itself.
 A slice is not an array.
 A slice describes a piece of an array.